Mark Tewdwr-Jones: Chair (Trustee)

 Mia Gray is an economic and social geographer at Cambridge University.
 Her current research explores the politics and the distributional effects of austerity.
 She examines the intertwining of the economic, social and political effects on the local decisions around austerity and the shaping of the local state.
 This project highlights the uneven nature of the budget cuts, the political coalitions surrounding funding change, and the institutional mechanisms which promote change in policy priorities in the UK, the US, and Canada.
 She is also one of the editors of the Cambridge Journal of Regions, Economy and Society.

-Jessie P. Poon: Vice Chair, Chair, International Territorial Committee
+Jessie P. Poon: Vice Chair; Chair, International Territorial Committee (Trustee)

 - Organisation: University at Buffalo, USA